 Sleeping near the fishing site makes it a lot easier to find the energy to fish at both ends of the day.
 Strolling to the river after dinner to fish the evening rise or sneak out for a few casts before breakfast is memorable.

-I have fond memories of climbing out of my tent, walking several steps and casting at cruising Browns.
-If it was not for the relentless biting insects, I could have spotted from my tent.
+I have fond memories of climbing out of my tent, walking several steps, and casting at cruising Browns.
+If it was not for the relentless biting insects, I could have spotted them from my tent.
 Being the first or last fisherman on the river is special.

-The flexibility offered by staying close to the water can increase successful and overall enjoyment.
+The flexibility offered by staying close to the water can increase success and overall enjoyment.
 If you are staying in an trout fishing renowned area.
 The hosts are often a valuable source of local knowledge and can send you in the right direction.
-If they knowledgeable about fishing they might even share advice on local techniques and lures to try.
+If they know about fishing they might even share advice on local techniques and lures to try.

 Fishing guide can be the worth the money

 There is no substitute for experience and local knowledge when fishing a new trout stream or lake, knowledge gained over many seasons and countless trips.
 When traveling, there is rarely enough time to experiment and scout out the best trout fishing spots.
 I have lost many hours driving around trying to access rivers.
 On more than one occasion, I have scrambled down steep overgrown banks, and pushed through swamps, only to encounter a guide and their client who strolled down a nicely formed path.